 Blue Mountain Lake to Malone

-Stay on Route 30 and you will soon arrive in Blue Mountain Lake, home of various artisan gift stores and the nationally acclaimed Adirondack Museum.
+Stay on Route 30 and you will soon arrive in Blue Mountain Lake, home of various artisan gift stores and the nationally acclaimed Adirondack Experience - The Museum at Blue Mountain Lake.
 The museum features exhibits, demonstration, and lectures.
 Plan to spend a full day at the museum to learn about the heritage of the Adirondacks and its people.
 The Adirondacks Lakes Center for the arts offers a colorful array of concerts, theatre productions, films, gallery exhibits, and workshops.

 In Blue Mountain Lake, you can pick up the Central Adirondack Trail by heading east or west on Route 28.
 Staying on the Adirondack Trail will take you northward to Long Lake.
 You will know you are there when you see the welcome signs.
 Enjoy a intimate dinner at a cozy inn or take a seaplane ride into the wilderness.